dwavesystems/qbsolv/README.rst

 Qbsolv
 ======

-**NOTICE**: This repository is deprecated.
-Support will be discontinued in 2022.
-Please update your code to use Ocean's
+**NOTICE**: This repository is deprecated as of the end of 2021.
+Support will be discontinued after March 2022.
+Please update your code to use Ocean's `dwave-hybrid <https://docs.ocean.dwavesys.com/en/stable/docs_hybrid/sdk_index.html>`_ or Leap's quantum-classical
-`dwave-hybrid <https://docs.ocean.dwavesys.com/en/stable/docs_hybrid/sdk_index.html>`_
-or Leap's quantum-classical
 `hybrid solvers <https://docs.dwavesys.com/docs/latest/doc_leap_hybrid.html>`_
 instead.

  .. index-start-marker

 A decomposing solver that finds a minimum value of a large quadratic unconstrained binary optimization (QUBO) problem by splitting it into pieces.
 The pieces are solved using a